 If at all possible, choose a test automation tool that allows you to combine low-level keywords to form middle-level and high-level keywords without too much coding.
 The picture below shows two low-level keywords.

-You can combine these two low-level keywords (“check tree item” and “check list item exists”) to form one higher-level keyword named “check task in project”.
-Then replace these two keyword calls by only one keyword call to “check task in project” in the test case.
+You can combine these two low-level keywords (“check tree item” and “checklist item exists”) to form one higher-level keyword named “check task in the project”.
+Then replace these two keyword calls by only one keyword call to “check task in the project” in the test case.

 As you now have many levels of abstraction, the exact abstraction level of the keywords used in a test module should follow the scope of that module.
 In particular, low-level keywords like “click” and “enter”, should be used in Interaction-Level test modules.

 On the other hand, high-level keywords, like “enter customer” and “check account balance” are better suited for Business-Level test modules as well as End2End acceptance testing.

 Your test automation tool should abstract away the technical minutiae of the platform under test.
 For instance, it’d be very tiring to maintain separate platform-dependent versions of one keyword such as “click button on windows”, “click the button on macOS”, “click the button using Selenium”, “click the button on Android”, “click the button on iOS” and so on.

 Therefore, the ideal tool should provide platform-agnostic low-level keywords.
 These keywords should not depend on a particular application or platform.
 Keywords like “click”, “select the menu item” or “send HTTP request” should run smoothly across as many applications and platforms as possible.